Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 # Machine Learning Specialization 2022

 ## Disclaimer
-These are my notes on the course, meaning these are my interpretations of the course material and lectures, - which might be suboptimal in certain cases.
-Any mistakes in either the notes or the solutions are mine and not the course creators.
-Feel free to use these notes and solutions to bolster your understanding, but __do not use them to surpass the course prematurely, nor to get yourself out of a jam.__ _This will not help you and leave you with a failed understanding of the material._
+These are my notes on the course, meaning these are my interpretations of the course material and lectures - which might be suboptimal in certain cases.
+Any mistakes in either the notes are mine and not the course creators.
+Feel free to use these notes to bolster your understanding.
+In addition to the notes I'll add the uncompleted notes, since it is against the honor code to add solutions, to complete at your leasure, __but do not rely on solutions provided online, as completing the assignments is the best way to learn__.

 ## Advice
 I highly recommend using [OpenAI's ChatGPT](https://chat.openai.com/chat) to ask questions and get answers while doing this course, or any coding in general.
 It is amazing at helping out.